 Market for bamboo

-According to UNO FAO 15.2% of Uganda is forested and the forests are being destroyed at a fast rate to pave way for human settlement and infrastructure development.
+According to UNO FAO, 15.2% of Uganda is forested and the forests are being destroyed at a fast rate to pave way for human settlement and infrastructure development.
 Therefore, there is increasing demand for timber and firewood as the natural forests are depleted.
 The trees that are recommended for afforestation programs are not maturing fast enough to overtake the demand.
 Bamboo is the only plant that matures in three years and can easily meet demand in the short term.

 - Building materials;

-- Making furniture
+- Making furniture;

-- Making food utensils and
+- Making food containers;

 The challenges the farmer may initially face in the growing of bamboo include the following among others;